Scottish Shortbread: a blissful wallet-friendly treat prepped in minutes

 They are actually rather scrumptious treats, a backbone of Scottish baking.
 But it does just so happen that this first-class shortbread needs only four ingredients: butter, sugar, flour and flavouring.
 And you can leave out the flavouring!
 When shopping is a problem, you could do a lot worse.

-The Bottom-of-the-Barrel version uses conventional sugar, producing a more crunchy, hardier biscuit which would be great for dunking without losing crumble-ability.
+The Bottom-of-the-Barrel version uses conventional sugar, not icing sugar, producing a more crunchy, hardier biscuit which can be dunked without losing crumble-ability.

 They are not remotely healthy but 67 added brown flour and sugar for extra fibre.